Table of Contents

 The image stabilization feature can reduce any vibration commonly caused by handheld photography.
 It’s a must because it prevents you from producing blurry images.
 Some macro lenses like Canon’s 100mm f/2.8L Macro IS USM EF lens have an optical image stabilization system that corrects any wobbles or camera-shake visibility.
 If you’re using any of Canon’s EOS SLRs, you might want to consider this as it fits any EOS camera.
 In other cases, a sturdy tripod can also do the work along with other shake-reduction techniques.

 The macro lens also applies to smartphone devices.
 You can check Amazon for clip-on macro lenses applicable to your device or check out GemLoupe which features a custom 5X lens and a Sparkle lens, both of which were tailored for gemstone photography.
 Alternatively, you can also check our GemLightbox Macro.

 GemLightbox Macro is engineered using market-leading technology to capture magnificent 10X magnified images and videos of loose stones and diamonds.
 Watch the video below if you’re interested to learn how it works.
 It’s easy and guaranteed stress-free!

 - Natural lighting

 The most accessible lighting source is natural lighting.
-It gives you an even distribution of light in either outdoor or indoor setting, which perfectly illuminates the subject provided that you don’t mix it with any artificial light sources.
+It gives you an even distribution of light in either outdoor or indoor settings, which perfectly illuminates the subject provided that you don’t mix it with any artificial light sources.
 The downside to natural lighting is finding the perfect time to photograph jewelry.
-Avoid photographing jewelry in midday when the sun is at its fullest as it might be too bright for the subject leading to unflattering results.
+Avoid photographing jewelry at midday when the sun is at its fullest as it might be too bright for the subject leading to unflattering results.

 - Lighting fixtures